kimberly332/kinetic_type/README.md

 ## Description

-This is a kinetic typography animations practice based on the song Clara Mae - Unmiss You.
+This is a kinetic typography animations practice based on a quote from the movie.

 ## Built With